Rational self-maps of projective surfaces with a regular iterate: Proof of Theorems and

 \section{Proof of Theorems \ref{thm:main} and \ref{thm:more-precise}}

 \begin{proof}[Proof of Theorem \ref{thm:main}] The first conclusion of Theorem \ref{thm:main} is a clear consequence of Theorem \ref{thm:P2}.
-The second conclusion follows from Examples \ref{ex:2-regular} through \ref{ex:3,4,6,8}. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:more-precise}] Suppose that $\kappa(X) \ge 0$.
+The second conclusion follows from the discussion in Remark \ref{rem:examples-for-second-part}. \end{proof} \begin{proof}[Proof of Theorem \ref{thm:more-precise}] Suppose that $\kappa(X) \ge 0$.
 By Theorem \ref{thm:pos-kod}, $\Phi^k$ must be \'etale.
 If $\Phi$ itself is regular we are done.
 If not, we conclude by Proposition \ref{prop:totally-inv} that there exists a subset $W$ of $X$ of codimension 2 such that $\Phi^{-k}(W) = W$.
 In particular, there exists $\ell \ge 1$ such that $\Phi^{-k\ell}(w) = w$ for all $w \in W$.
 Since $\Phi^{k\ell}$ is \'etale we conclude that $\Phi^{k\ell}$ must be an automorphism which contradicts the hypothesis that $\Phi^k$ is a non-invertible endomorphism.
 This finishes the proof of Theorem \ref{thm:more-precise} in the case of $\kappa(X) \ge 0$.

 Now assume that $\kappa(X) = -\infty$.
 It follows from Theorem \ref{thm:ruled} that $X$ is either a toric surface or a $\bP^1$-bundle over a smooth curve of genus at least 1.
 We conclude the proof by Theorems \ref{thm:toric} and \ref{thm:P1-bundle-over-C}. \end{proof}